 A Heritage Statement will be provided in support of all development proposals affecting any designated or non-designated heritage asset or its setting, as well as for all proposals which may affect the significance of such heritage assets.
-Such statements will be proportionate and outline the significance of any heritage assets affected and any adverse impacts that the development may have on those heritage assets.
+Such statements will be proportionate to the scale and significance of the likely impact and outline the significance of any heritage assets affected and any adverse impacts that the development may have on those heritage assets.
 It must also include any proposed mitigation measures, as well as how the proposed development will contribute positively to the character and setting of the relevant heritage asset.